sshalem/Spring-Boot/05-AOP/README.md

 * Only run time weaving is available.
 * Two types of [AOP proxy](#-) is available: [JDK dynamic proxy](#-) and [CGLIB proxy](#-).

-1. Code for Aspect is defined in a singlae class
-2. Promotes code reuse and easier change
-3. Business code in app is cleaner (Apply to business funcionality like addAccount)
-4. Reduce code complexity
-5. Based on configuration
-6. Apply Aspects selectively do different parts of app
-7. No need to make changes to main application code

 [Additional AOP use cases](#-)
 * **Most Common** : Logging,  Security, Transactions